What to Wear in Kerala — Resort Wear for the Backwaters and Beyond

 Kerala packing list

-- 1 stole (temples, cooler evenings, hill stations)
+- 1 stole — temples, cooler evenings, hill station layering, head covering

-- Flat sandals — cobblestones and temple steps require practical footwear
+- Flat sandals — temple steps, Fort Kochi cobblestones, and backwater village paths all require practical footwear

 Browse the vacation edit, cotton collection, and kaftans at First Resort — all available with free shipping across India.